 Applicants with bachelor's degrees must have a minimum grade point average of 3.0 in their undergraduate course work and a score of at least 500 on the verbal and at least 500 on the quantitative sections of the GRE.
 Deviations from these minimums will be allowed when justified by exceptional work experience, letters of recommendation or improvement in academic performance during the third and fourth years of undergraduate study.

 StatisticsA basic competence in descriptive and inferential statistics is also required for the M.H.A. program.
 The statistics prerequisite must be satisfied within the first 12 units or before enrolling in PPD 557 Modeling and Operations Research.
-This prerequisite may be met in one of two ways: (1) completing PPD 404x Statistics for Policy, Planning and Development with a grade of C or better (this course carries undergraduate credit and may not be applied to the M.H.A. degree), or (2) passing the Statistics Equivalency Test administered by the school.
-This test is given prior to registration each semester, but may be taken only once.
-Students who do not pass this exam must enroll in PPD 404x.
+This prerequisite may be met in one of two ways: (1) entering students must have passed an undergraduate inferential statistics class, with a grade of “B” or better, at an approved university within three years of matriculation, or (2) completing PPD 502x Statistical Foundations for Public Management and Policy with a grade of “B” or better (this course credit may not count toward the M.H.A. degree).

 AccountingA basic competence in accounting is also required for the M.H.A. program.
 The accounting prerequisite must be satisfied within the first 12 units or before enrolling in PPD 510a Financial Management of Health Services.
 This prerequisite may be met in one of two ways: (1) completing PPD 516x Financial Accounting in the Public and Nonprofit Sectors with a grade of B or better (this course may not be applied to the M.H.A. degree), or (2) passing the Accounting Equivalency Test given by the school.
 This test may be taken only once.
 Students who do not pass are required to enroll in PPD 516x.